mhooreman/templatepython/README.md

-# templatepython - A python project template with my habits
+# templatepython - A python project template

 ## Table of contents